Table Of Contents

 • 3.2 Transitioning Away from Stochastic Process Models

-For purposes of developing intuition and possibly deeper understanding regarding the FOT-Probability model introduced on Page 3.1, in contrast to the conventional stochastic process model, the reader is referred to the article here.
 This article was written and submitted as a feature article for the IEEE Signal Processing Magazine in March 2022, because it is appropriate to bring this conceptual problem-solving progress to the attention of the broad readership of this magazine, which 32 years earlier published the landmark paper EXPLOITATION OF SPECTRAL REDUNDANCY IN CYCLOSTATIONARY SIGNALS, introducing this proposed paradigm shift.
 But it was rejected by the Editor for Feature Articles, Dr. Laure Blanc-Féraud, because she thought it would not be of interest to today’s readership of this magazine.
 This exemplifies the uphill battle to get people to open their minds to different ways of thinking, once they have been indoctrinated in some other particular way of thinking—a topic addressed in some detail here on Page 7.
 This issue is further pursued on Page 3.3, where the mathematical pros and cons of these two alternative types of models are discussed in detail.

 Even though journal editors, sharing Blanc-Feraud’s attitude of dismissal of the importance of educating readers about FOT-Probability are common (cf. page 3.6), there are those who “get it”, as exemplified by the highly respected researcher and editor, the late P.E.
 Doak, as illustrated below in correspondence between us.
-The article here entitled “Transitioning Away from Stochastic Process Models” is in press for publication in the Journal of Sound and Vibration, Spring 2023.
-The highlights of this paper are as follows:
+The following article entitled “Transitioning Away from Stochastic Process Models” appeared in the Journal of Sound and Vibration, Spring 2023:

 • Comparison of two alternative generic stochastic process models for data analysis and inference